Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-auton-movement/entry.typ

     - Reversed
     - Off

-    If the robot is facing the target, the controller ouputs maximum power.
+    If the robot is facing the target, the controller outputs maximum power.
 If the robot is facing away from the target (it overshot), the controller outputs maximum reverse power.
 If the system is within acceptable error, the controller outputs off.